jmintb/blog/content/programming_language_1.md

 ## Overview

 This blog post is the first in (hopefully) a series on building and designing a programming language.
-For now the primary motivation is to satisfy an urge I have had for a while.
-To dig my teeth into language and compiler design/implementation.
+For now the primary motivation is to satisfy an urge I have To dig my teeth into language + compiler design and implementation.
-As well as try to solve issues I have seen in other programming languages and experiment with novel concepts within the space.
-I will make a separate post properly motivate the language I intend to build, for now lets focus on getting started.
+I have some existing ideas for the language I plan to build, those will get a separate post. for I will focus on getting the practical setup out of the way.

-The first couple of posts will serve as a sort of tutorial/introduction to the practical and theoretical aspects.
+The first couple of posts will serve as a sort of tutorial/introduction to the practical and theoretical aspects using the tools I have chosen (Rust, MLIR and pest).
-Once the technical foundations have been set, I will start desigining and implementing more involved aspects.
+Once the foundations have been set, I will start desigining and implementing more involved aspects specific to the my language.
+I really need to find a name.

 I hope you stay for the journey :)